ripple/ripple-data-api/README.md

         ...

 ### exchange_rates [/exchange_rates{pairs}{base}{counter}{range}]
-The exchange rates between two or more currencies for a given time range and increment.
+The exchange rates between two currencies for a given time period.
+Returns the volume weighted average price for the specified range, as well as the last traded price.

++ Max returned results : 20

 #### POST